Susan Brown (American actress): Career

 Brown's first soap role was on From These Roots in 1959, taking over temporarily from leading actress Ann Flood.
 Afterwards, she also subbed for Flood on numerous occasions in the role of Nancy Karr on The Edge of Night.
 She later had regular roles on the short-lived soaps The Young Marrieds, Bright Promise and Return to Peyton Place, playing Constance MacKenzie.

 In 1977, Brown joined the cast of General Hospital as Dr. Gail Adamson Baldwin, Monica Webber's foster mother who married widowed attorney Lee Baldwin (Peter Hansen).
 In 1979, Brown was nominated for a Daytime Emmy Award for Outstanding Supporting Actress.
-She left the series on December 12, 1985, and made occasional appearances from 1989 to 1990 before returning on September 30, 1992 on a recurring status.
+She left the series on December 12, 1985, and made occasional appearances from 1989 to 1990 before returning on September 30, 1992, on a recurring status.

 In between stints, Brown played Victoria Lane's mother, Janet, on Santa Barbara and businesswoman Adelaide Fitzgibbons (who was romantically involved with the much younger Kirk Anderson (Tom Wiggin) on As the World Turns).
-When General Hospitals spin-off series Port Charles began, the Baldwins were established as the core family, although once Kin Shriner (who played Scott Baldwin) returned to General Hospital, their appearances were reduced.

 Brown, however, continued to be seen on occasion for special events on both shows.
 Along with Peter Hansen, she made her final appearance in 2004 in an episode honoring the late Anna Lee, who played Lila Quartermaine, whose character was also killed off.

 Along with her soap career, Brown performed on Broadway, primetime television, and films.
 She guest starred on Death Valley Days, Kojak, Marcus Welby, M.D., Doc Elliot, Barney Miller, Hotel, Beverly Hills, 90210, and Frasier.
 She was a regular cast member on the short-lived ABC legal drama, Mariah in 1987.

 Brown also appeared in a number of films; in 1971, she appeared in a science fiction feature film, The Andromeda Strain as Mrs Allison Stone.
 In addition, Brown appeared in made-for-TV movies, including playing Nancy Reagan in Without Warning: the James Brady Story and Pat Nixon in The Final Days.

 Personal life and death

 Brown owned an interior design firm and assisted various soap stars and television friends with her decorating services.
 She died on August 31, 2018, in Los Angeles from undisclosed causes at the age of 86.
 She had been suffering from Alzheimer's disease.
-As per her last will and testament, upon her death, she was cremated by Neptune Society and her ashes scattered at sea.